vanhoefm/tunneltester/README.md

 * [Youtube Video](https://youtu.be/eFZsM3khrSk?t=8): explanation and illustrations of the findings.
 * [Postcast (17:27)](http://people.cs.kuleuven.be/~mathy.vanhoef/tunneling/podcast.mp3): this auto-generated podcast was manually edited by removing some unrelated information on defences.

-**NOTE: To prevent abuse, this scanning script is not yet publicly available.
-Only the README of the script is available.
-Please contact us to get access to the actual scanning scripts.
-We can also provide Z-Map modules to scan multiple hosts at once.**

 <a id="id-shadowserver"></a>
 ## [2.1 Shadowserver Scans](#id-shadowserver)